 Helikon Investments Limited ("Helikon" or "the Firm") is authorised and regulated by the Financial Conduct Authority (the "FCA").
 The Firm is a London based private limited company that has been established to provide clients with financial investment services.
 Helikon is dual-regulated by the FCA under the 'Markets in Financial Instruments Directive' ("MiFID") and the 'Alternative Investment Fund Managers Directive' ("AIFMD") as a Collective Portfolio Management Investment Firm ("CPMI Firm") and so it is subject to FCA Rules on remuneration.
-As at 30th September 2023 the Firm was classified as a "Small and Non-Interconnected Investment Firm" ("SNI Firm") and so makes this disclosure in accordance with the requirements contained within MIFIDPRU 8.6.
-Subsequently, the Firm has been reclassified as a "Non-Small and Non-Interconnected Investment Firm" ("Non-SNI Firm") and will be complying with the higher disclosure requirements in the next financial year.
+The Firm is classified as a "Small and Non-Interconnected Investment Firm" ("SNI Firm") and so makes this disclosure in accordance with the requirements contained within MIFIDPRU 8.6.
 The relevant rules and guidance for the Firm's remuneration code is contained within the FCA's SYSC Sourcebook of the FCA's Handbook.